visit-dav/visit/src/doc/dev_manual/test_suite.rst

     Specifies the acceptable *relative* numerical difference threshold in computed, non-zero numerical results.
     The relative difference is computed as the ratio of the magnitude of the difference between the current and baseline results and the minimum magnitude value of the two results.

-The command-line with ``--pixdiff=0.5 --avgdiff=0.1`` means that any result with *fewer* than 0.5% of pixels that are different is a **PASS** and anything with more than 0.5% of pixels different but where the average pixel gray-scale difference is less than .1 is still a **PASS**.
+The command line with ``--pixdiff=0.5 --avgdiff=0.1`` means that any result with *fewer* than 0.5% of pixels that are different is a **PASS** and anything with more than 0.5% of pixels different but where the average pixel gray-scale difference is less than .1 is still a **PASS**.

 Testing on Non-Baseline Configurations
 """"""""""""""""""""""""""""""""""""""

-When running the test suite on platforms other than the currently adopted baseline platform or when running tests in modes other than the standard modes, the ``--pixdiff`` and ``--avgdiff`` command-line options will be very useful.
+When running the test suite on platforms other than the currently adopted baseline platform or when running tests in modes other than the standard modes, the ``--pixdiff`` and ``--avgdiff`` command line options will be very useful.

-For numerical textual results, there is also a ``--numdiff`` command-line option that specifies a *relative* numerical difference tolerance in numerical textual results.
+For numerical textual results, there is also a ``--numdiff`` command line option that specifies a *relative* numerical difference tolerance in numerical textual results.
-The command-line option ``--numdiff=0.01`` means that if a numerical result is different but the magnitude of the difference divided by the magnitude of the expected value is less than ``0.01`` it is considered a **Pass**.
+The command line option ``--numdiff=0.01`` means that if a numerical result is different but the magnitude of the difference divided by the magnitude of the expected value is less than ``0.01`` it is considered a **Pass**.

-When specified on the command-line to a test suite run, the above tolerances wind up being applied to *all* test results computed during a test suite run.
+When specified on the command line to a test suite run, the above tolerances wind up being applied to *all* test results computed during a test suite run.
 It is also possible to specify these tolerances in specific tests by passing them as arguments, for example ``Test(pixdiff=4.5)`` and ``TestText(numdiff=0.01)``, in the methods used to check test outputs.

 Finally, it may make sense for developers to generate (though not ever commit) a complete and validated set of baselines on their target development platform and then use those (uncommitted) baselines to enable them to run tests and track code changes using an exact match methodology.